Get E-Book

 socket.write('hello before connect\n');

 That can be convenient for small clients.
 It can also hide ordering mistakes.
 If the connect fails, the queued write has nowhere useful to go and the socket reports an error.
-For protocols with setup state, waiting for connect makes failures easier to read.
+For protocols with setup state, waiting for connect makes the local sequence easier to read.

 socket.once('connect', () => {